Perfectly named, Gold Drop, like a dollop of whipped golden-green, with her heart-shaped,

 bare root plants.

-If you are considering purchasing this plant in bare root form, please read about bare root plants so you know what to expect.
+(especially the paragraph about bare root grasses) so you know what to expect.

 Also read below under Things to Note about trimming.